JohnnyPeng18/HiTyper/README.md

 hityper infer -s python_project_repo/test.py -p python_project_repo -d outputs -n 1 -t
 ```

-*This command will generates the inferred types for all variables, arguments and return values in the source file and save them into `output` folder.*
+*This command generates the inferred types for all variables, arguments and return values in the source file and save them into `output` folder.*

 If you do not specify `-m` or `-t` option, then HiTyper will only use the static inference part to infer types.
 Static inference part generally takes several minutes to finish the inference.